-Over the years, I have learned to embraced the experience.
+Over the years, I have learned to embrace the experience.
 I made a decision to use it as a catalyst that would eventually wake me up to more of who and what I really am.
 We are all equipped with an infinite well of innate wisdom and an inner genius just waiting to be tapped in to.

 There is a silver lining within every experience, even within the worst tragedy you can possibly imagine.
 Time is going to pass regardless of what you do with it, you may as well look for the silver lining and use it to your advantage.

 3. Be More Than Words

 For numerous years at the beginning of our relationship, I just kept looking for those perfect words that would take my wife’s pain away.
 Words that would ease the suffering and despair.
 Words that would get her to know how much I love her and how much I care.
 There are no such words.

 It’s who I am, how I show up, and the presence I bring to the table that has the power to transform.
 No words will ever match the potential impact that can have.
 When I’m radiating infinite energy of unconditional love and understanding in her presence, it provides her a feeling of safety, love, and security that words had always failed to provide.

 The next time you don’t know what to say to someone, say nothing, be more than the words you could not find.
 It is not the words you say that translate the feeling you desire them to feel, it is who you show up as.